secondmoonsbay/seconsmoonsbay.github.io/REQUESTS.md

 ## Implementations List

+1. FIX VULNERABILITY ISSUES:

+Upgrade minimist to version 1.2.3 or later.
+For example:

+"dependencies": {
+  "minimist": ">=1.2.3"
+}
+or…
+"devDependencies": {
+  "minimist": ">=1.2.3"
+}
+Always verify the validity and compatibility of suggestions with your codebase.

+Details

+CVE-2020-7598

+high severity
+Vulnerable versions: >= 1.0.0, < 1.2.3
+Patched version: 1.2.3
+minimist before 1.2.2 could be tricked into adding or modifying properties of Object.prototype using a "constructor" or "proto" payload.

-1. SPANISH AND ENGLISH LANGUAGE OPTIONS:
+2. SPANISH AND ENGLISH LANGUAGE OPTIONS:
     - I would like to add a Spanish version of the web.
     - The text I will add myself, but I would need to add the button and the option to change it.
-    - I want the Buttons to be called English and Español respectively.
+    - Buttons should be called English and Español respectively.
     - I want the buttons to be right under the Welcome to nova main title.
     - The buttons should have the same format as the others on the page.
     - Users should be able to toggle between both languages very easily, in order to get the webpage in the desired one.

-2.
+3. BEGINNING CHAPTERS

+    - Add the first 5 chapter of book online
+    - Create page that derives from parent, called portal-to-nova
+    - Create button under Book 1 image
+    - Button text: Start Crossing
+*ADDITIONAL: If a quick and simple animation of a portal generated on screen while loading the page could be made, that would be awesoome!

-3. PROJECTS IMAGE BOX FIXING
+4. PROJECTS IMAGE BOX FIXING
     - As you can see, the box from the Send your character to Nova is bigger than the image.
     - I want that fixed so the box and the image stay together as it does on the top.
     - Basically I want the bottom aligned and not surpassing as you can see that happens.

-4. FEATURED PROJECT 2
+5. FEATURED PROJECT 2

-5. ADD PAGE FOR ONLINE FIRST 5 CHAPTER
-    - I want to add the first 5 chapters of the book to my webpage.
-    - I want a button right next to the photo of the first book that says

 ## Copyright and License